dpw/kvm-hello-world/README.md

 * Makes a `KVM_CREATE_VCPU` call to creates a VCPU within the VM, and mmaps its control area.
 * Sets the FLAGS and CS:IP registers of the VCPU.
-* Copies a few bytes of real mode code into the VM memory.
+* Copies a few bytes of code into the VM memory.
 * Makes a `KVM_RUN` call to execute the VCPU.
 * Checks that the VCPU execution had the expected result.

 A couple of aspects are worth noting:

-The test code runs in real mode because there is far less set-up needed to enter real mode, compared to protected mode (where it is necessary to set up the control registers and data structures to support segmentation, even with paging disabled), or 64-bit mode (where is it necessary to set up all the control register and data structures to support paging).

-Note that initial Intel VMX extensions did not implement support for real mode.
+Note that the Intel VMX extensions did not initially implement support for real mode.
 In fact, they restricted VMX guests to paged protected mode.
 VM hosts were expected to emulate the unsupported modes in software, only employing VMX when a guest had entered paged protected mode (KVM does not implement such emulation support; I assume it is